-As at the date of this Base Prospectus, Hera has a widespread shareholding structure with 111 public shareholders that are parties to a shareholders' agreement (approximately 45.9% of Hera's share capital), effective from 1 July 2021 and expiring on 30 June 2024, stipulated on 28 April 2021 in continuity with the previous agreement stipulated on 26 June 2018, governing, inter alia, the disposal of part of their shareholdings in Hera (approximately 38.3% of Hera's share capital) (the "Public Shareholders' Agreement").
-Pursuant to the Public Shareholders' Agreement, the public entities which are parties thereto have undertaken to keep a minimum portion of their shares registered in the Special List.
+As at the date of this Base Prospectus, Hera has a widespread shareholding structure with 111 public shareholders that are parties to a shareholders' agreement (approximately 45.8% of Hera's share capital), effective from 1 July 2021 and expiring on 30 June 2024, stipulated on 28 April 2021 in continuity with the previous agreement stipulated on 26 June 2018, governing, inter alia, the exercise of their voting rights and the disposal of part of their shareholdings in Hera (approximately 38.3% of Hera's share capital) (the "Public Shareholders' Agreement").
+Pursuant to the Public Shareholders' Agreement, the public entities which are parties thereto have undertaken to keep a minimum portion of their shares registered in the Special List (as defined below).